Joose/Joose/doc/mmd/Joose/Manual.txt

     A trait is just a role, applied to a particular instance and modified its behaviour only, not a whole class.

-- [Joose.Manual.Singleton][8]
+- [Joose.Manual.Static][8]

-    Joose provides a singleton pattern "out of the box".
+    Joose also provides static methods and attributes.

 - [Joose.Manual.Mutability][9]